 AI will become more integrated into every workflow in the next five years.
 Even with current technology, usage will become more widespread.
 In a recent study, 66 percent of businesses reported that they deploy AI technologies for business process automation to eliminate inefficiencies, and this number is expected to rise.
 Businesses will also be more prepared to use data automatically in a company’s workflow, regardless of the size of the business.
 With this expanding usage of AI, business leaders must ensure that AI works alongside human employees, instead of replacing them.
 69 percent of executives report that their employees fear AI will replace them, and having leaders who are able to integrate AI into the workflow while still making use of human capital will be critical.

-For someone interested in the specifics of artificial intelligence and programming models, there are many careers in AI opening up.
+For someone interested in the specifics of artificial intelligence and programming models, there are many Artificial Intelligence jobs opening up.
 Across the board, the salaries and demand for jobs in AI are rising.
 A Machine Learning Engineer earned an average of $134,000 in 2018, compared to only $97,000 for a Computer Scientist and $83,000 for a Statistician.
 While these roles are similar, the larger pay for someone with a background in machine learning specifically points to the need for individual contributors in the field of AI.
 An individual contributor does hands-on work to implement the AI algorithms, analyze the results of the programs, and suggest changes based on these results.
 Someone with a strong background in computer programming, business intelligence, and analytics would be an excellent fit for this position.

 There is also a great demand for managers to oversee the implementation of AI technology.
 A Director of Analytics earned an average of $140,000 in 2018, and, according to KPMG, an AI Product Manager has been described as one of the five most important jobs in AI.
-A manager of an AI or data team is responsible for ensuring that the individual contributors are implementing AI algorithms effectively while working cross-functionally to educate other teams on the usage of these tools.
+A manager of an AI or data team is responsible for ensuring that the individual contributors are implementing AI algorithms effectively while working cross-functionally to educate other teams on the usage of these tools and the AI system.
 An AI manager needs a background in the technical skills for building an AI workflow while also utilizing their communication skills to engage other teams.
 For someone interested in both management and the specifics of AI technology, a role in AI management is an excellent career choice.

 The need for executives willing to use AI to move their businesses forward is also growing rapidly.
 In fact, many companies are searching for a new role: The Chief Artificial Intelligence Officer (CAIO).
 As AI becomes integrated into every aspect of a company, it’s not enough to just have AI experts on individual teams - there needs to be a leader who can make sure it’s effectively used throughout the organization.
 The head of AI would work alongside the Chief Technology Officer (CTO) and Chief Intelligence Officer (CIO), both of which are also in increasing demand.
 In fact, the average pay for a CIO at a Fortune 500 company increased from $1.9 million in 2015 to $2.7 million in 2017, which points to the growing need for executives with a background in intelligence.